-Death in Surrey: how to register a death in Surrey.
+How to register a death in the County of Surrey.

-For death in Surrey, an appointment is required to register the death at one of Surrey County Councils offices.
+For deaths in Surrey, an appointment is normally required to register it at one of Surrey County Councils offices.
 Call 0300 200 1002 to make an appointment.
-Before reading any more of the information on how to register a death in Surrey, please watch the helpful video on the home page (click the link above) if you haven’t already.
+Before reading any more of the information on how to register a death in Surrey, please watch the helpful video on the home page (click the link) if you haven’t already.

 Should you need a family undertaker, click this link.